The Cat in the Hat (2003 film): Cancelled sequel

-On the day of the film's release, Myers stated in an interview that he expected a sequel where the kids meet the Cat again.
+On the day of the film's release, Mike Myers stated in an interview that he expected a sequel where the children meet the Cat again.
 A sequel based on the original book's sequel The Cat in the Hat Comes Back was in development just over a month before the film's release, with Myers and Welch to return to their duties as actor and director, respectively.
-Following the film's poor reception however, Seuss's widow, Audrey Geisel, decided not to allow any subsequent live-action adaptations of her late husband's works, resulting in the scrapping of the sequel.
+Berg stated that writing a sequel would be difficult as the film had borrowed elements from the second book.
+Following the film's poor reception, Seuss's widow, Audrey Geisel, halted any future live-action adaptations of Seuss's works, including the planned sequel.

-Animated remake
+Animated adaptation

-In March 2012, a computer-animated Cat in the Hat film remake was announced by Universal Pictures and Illumination Entertainment following the success of The Lorax, with Rob Lieber set to write the script, Chris Meledandri to produce the film and Geisel to executive-produce it, but it never came to fruition.
+In March 2012, an animated Cat in the Hat film adaptation was announced by Universal Pictures and Illumination Entertainment following the success of The Lorax, with Rob Lieber set to write the script, Chris Meledandri to produce the film and Geisel to executive-produce it, but it never came to fruition.